apeissigma/PROG366_Portfolio/README.md

 + Worst Case: O(n^2)
 ```
 SelectionSort(values[])

+	//find minimum value in the range of i...n-1 and swap
 	FOR i = 0 to n - 1

-        //find min value in the range of i...n-1
+		//compare and set the minimum value's index
-        minIndex = i //temp holding value
+        minIndex = i
         FOR (j = i + 1 to n)
             IF (values[j] < values[minIndex])
                 minIndex = j